 Friday Night Lights premiered in 2006, which means we’ve been repeating the inspirational and uplifting quote “Clear eyes, full hearts, can’t lose” for 15 years now.
-The sports drama—which is based around a high school football team in west Texas, its beloved coach, Eric Taylor (Kyle Chandler), and his wife, Tami (Connie Britton)—had a cult following and was widely considered one of the best-written dramas on television.
+The sports drama—which is based around a high school football team in west Texas, its beloved coach, Eric Taylor (Kyle Chandler), and his wife, Tami (Connie Britton)—had a cult following.
+The show was widely considered one of the best-written dramas on television and is now a classic to watch on Netflix.
 Many of the show’s young costars, including Zach Gilford, Jesse Plemons, Michael B. Jordan, and Taylor Kitsch, have gone on to have massive careers thanks to the show.

 Watch for: All the best parts of rom-coms, from the quirky supporting characters to the comedy mined from failed romantic gestures.

 You may not think that comedy and chlamydia go together, but they do in Lovesick.
 When Dylan (Johnny Flynn) receives an unfortunate STD diagnosis, it’s a rough turn of events for him, made even rougher by the fact that he now has to reach out to all of his former partners and let them know that he’s sick.
 Along with his two roommates, Evie and Luke (Antonia Thomas and Daniel Ings), he reminisces about his past relationships, usually in flashbacks.
 The show focuses on Dylan’s past, his friendships with his roommates, and his generally romantic outlook and has a biting but sweet sense of humor.

 Watch for: Each and every person on the show, every one of whom is weirder and wilder than the next.